 NxCMA - Centered Moving-average Filter

-Computes and return an array of the centered (two-sided) moving average.
+Computes and returns an array of the centered (two-sided) moving average.

 Syntax